nirholas/mintlify-ai-toolkit/README.md

-# 🔧 Mintlify Documentation Scraper & MCP Development Tool
+# 🔧 Mintlify Documentation Download & MCP Development Tool Run and Save Any Mintlify Docs (No More Excessive Copy + Paste)

-> **The secret weapon for building MCP servers** - Scrapes complete documentation from any Mintlify-based site and transforms it into AI-readable formats, MCP tool definitions, and client code.
+> **The secret weapon for building MCP servers** - Downloads and saves complete documentation from any Mintlify-based site and transforms it into AI-readable formats, MCP tool definitions, and client code.
+Run and save any mintlify docs site.
+Stop the excessive copy and pastes.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)